iOSDevDirectory/Website/contributing.md

 * Add a link to your site's design related posts to the "iOS Design Blogs" category.
 * Leave out the other categories from your site!

-If in doubt, submit a pull request using the instructions below and we'll have a conversation about it.
+If that is also not possible, that's still OK!
+I'd like this list to err on the side of inclusion and so if your blog is partially about something related to iOS development and partially about something else, submit it anyway!

-This site currently only contains English language blogs and sites but if there is sufficient interest I'd welcome non English language blogs and would create categories for those.
+The directory currently only contains English language blogs and sites but if there is sufficient interest I'd welcome blogs in other languages and will create categories for those.

 If you think there's a category missing or want to suggest a bigger change to the site, [open an issue](https://github.com/daveverwer/iOSDevDirectory/issues/new).